 Kranti points out, “If you are someone who likes to read a book or introspect in your free time, you don’t have to force yourself to go to parties, just because your partner is an extrovert and likes to be around people.”

 According to studies, the power of saying no is an essential part of self-management.
 So, examples of emotional boundaries include saying no to tasks that you don’t want to do or don’t have the time to do.
 Emotional boundaries in a dating setting are all about honoring what’s important to you and putting your needs first.

 2. Delegate tasks and free yourself of misplaced guilt

 Kranti says, “Start the process of getting to know your own self.
 Only when you understand what you need can you set boundaries that ensure your emotional well-being.
 What is it that you want from life?
 What are your goals?
 What is your motivation?
 What do you actually need?
 You can only communicate your needs, once you know your needs.”
 And once you know, communicate your needs.
 Some examples of emotional boundaries could be:

 How to free yourself of misplaced guilt?
 Understand the concept of “projected guilt”.
-People often project their guilt on you so that they don’t have to take responsibility for their mishaps.
+People often project their guilt on you so that they don’t have to take responsibility for their actions.
 So, one of the examples of emotional boundaries is to let go of your habit to apologize unnecessarily for mistakes you didn’t even make.